Why Do People Read Fiction? Let’s find out.

 In Fictionary, you can visualize who is in each scene and who is mentioned.
 Seeing your character names will help you decide if you’ve chosen the best POV character for the scene.

-Here is an example of how to answer these 3 questions using my novel DESCENT.
+Here is an example of how to answer these 3 questions using my novel Evolution.
 The characters in the scene are shown above.
-The point of view character is Kalin Thompson (she’s also the protagonist), and her goal is to search the ski-tuning room.
+The point of view character is Jax Cooper (she’s also the protagonist), and her goal is to survive the day.

 Evaluate each scene to ensure the reader will understand the answers to the 3 questions.
 You can show, tell, or imply the answers.
 It’s up to you to find the right balance.
 The more important the event, the more you should show the reader what’s happening.
 The less important events can be told quickly, so the reader can move on to the good stuff.